-Using this methodology, the brains of a number of animals have been studied—not just dogs and cats, but also raccoons, bears, lions, elephants, a number of primates, and even humans.
-You might ask "Why not just measure the overall size of the brain?"
-But the total size of the brain is not a good measure of the number of neurons in the cerebral cortex.
-The cerebral cortex is the crinkly and convoluted outer shell of the brain that sits on top of the brain's other parts.
+Using this methodology, the brains of a number of animals have been studied — not just dogs and cats, but also raccoons, bears, lions, elephants, a number of primates, and even humans.
+You might ask, "Why not just measure the overall size of the brain?"
+But the size of a brain is not a good measure of the number of neurons in its cerebral cortex (the crinkly and convoluted outer shell of the brain that sits on top of the brain's other parts).
 Herculano-Houzel elaborates: "I believe the absolute number of neurons an animal has, especially in the cerebral cortex, determines the richness of their internal mental state and their ability to predict what is about to happen in their environment based on past experience."

-The relative number of neurons researchers find in the cerebral cortex of various animals seems to make sense in terms of what we know about animal intelligence.
-For example, humans have by far the largest number of cortical neurons—as many as 16 billion per person.
+The relative number of neurons which researchers find in the cerebral cortex of various animals seems to make sense in terms of what we know about animal intelligence.
+For example, humans have by far the largest number of cortical neurons — as many as 16 billion per person.
 If we look at our closest primate cousins, orangutans and gorillas each have about 8 to 9 billion neurons, while chimpanzees have about 6 to 7 billion neurons.
-One of the most intelligent non-primate animals that the research team studied was the elephant, which has 5.6 billion neurons.
+One of the most intelligent non-primate animals the team studied was the elephant, which has 5.6 billion neurons.

 So how do cats and dogs differ in terms of their neuronal count?
 Cats come in with a tally of around 250 million neurons in their cerebral cortex.
-This, surprisingly, turns out to be almost the same number of neurons found in a much larger animal, the bear.
-Raccoons, with a brain size equivalent to that of a cat, have a much higher neuronal density (around 400 million neurons).
+This, surprisingly, turns out to be almost the same number of neurons found in the bear, a much larger animal.
+Raccoons, with a brain size equivalent to that of a cat, have a much higher neuronal density — around 400 million neurons.
 Herculano-Houzel says, "The large numbers of neurons in the small raccoon brains jives very well with how crafty/smart/resourceful these creatures are believed to be."

 Two dogs were studied.
-The smaller dog, a 15-pound mixed breed, was shown to have approximately twice as many cortical neurons as a cat, with a total of 430 million.
-A Golden retriever (which is ranked as the fourth smartest dog breed based on its working and obedience intelligence) was determined to have roughly 620 million cortical neurons.
-In comparison, a female lion assessed by the researchers had only 500 million neurons.
+The smaller dog, a 15-pound mixed breed, was shown to have approximately twice as many cortical neurons as a cat — a total of 430 million.
+A Golden retriever, which is ranked as the fourth-smartest dog breed based on its working and obedience intelligence — was determined to have roughly 620 million cortical neurons.
+In comparison, a female lion assessed by the researchers had only 500 million.
 "It is fair to say, then, that dogs have about twice as many neurons as cats in their cerebral cortex," Herculano-Houzel says, "and this implies that dogs have more cognitive capabilities than cats."

 Herculano-Houzel admits that, while the study was objective, she herself does have a bit of a bias.
 “I’m 100 percent a dog person,” she says, “but, with that disclaimer, our findings mean to me that dogs have the biological capability of doing much more complex and flexible things with their lives than cats can.”

 Despite these findings, it is unlikely that the debate over the relative intelligence of dogs and cats will go away.
-After all, these latest results are based on neuron count estimates rather than on measures of actual intelligent behavior.
-Simply having more neurons doesn't mean that an individual uses all of that available capacity fully and efficiently.
+After all, these latest results are based on neuron count estimates rather than measures of actual intelligent behavior.
+Simply having more neurons doesn't mean that an individual creature uses all of its available capacity fully and efficiently.
 It is important to coordinate these results with studies that directly test the actual behavioral performance of cats and dogs in complex situations.
-However, as Herculano-Houzel concludes, "At the least, we now have some biology that people can factor into their discussions about who’s smarter, cats or dogs."
+However, as Herculano-Houzel concludes, "At the least, we now have some biology that people can factor into their discussions about who’s smarter."